SyncfusionExamples/firebase-realtime-database-aspcore-file-provider/README.md

 ## Key Features

-The following actions can be performed with firebase real time database based file system Provider.
+The following actions can be performed with firebase realtime database based file system provider.

 - Read     - Read the files from firebase real time database.
 - Details  - Provides details about files Type, Size, Location and Modified date.